 Additionally, Stonewall offers elective groups on healing trauma, stress, anger, & communication, sex and sexuality, and mindfulness.
 Depending on your individual needs, we provide psychiatric assessments, anti-depressants/mood stabilizers or other psychiatric medications, and assistance linking to and obtaining services at other agencies.

 Positive Reinforcement Opportunity Project- PROP: Ready to quit or reduce your use of crystal meth, cocaine or other stimulants?
-The PROP program provides structure, community, counseling, referrals, and financial incentives.
+The PROP program provides structure, community, counseling, referrals and financial incentives.
 PROP participants attend the PROP lounge three times a week for three months and are given monetary credits for non-reactive urine tests for stimulants.
-Meet with PROP Coordinator Rick Andrews to enroll in this supportive incentivized program for gay, bi, and transmen who have sex with men and male-to-female transgender people and choose to stop using stimulants.
+Meet with PROP Program Manager Rick Andrews to enroll in this supportive incentivized program and harm-reduction approach for gay, bi, and trans men, men who have sex with men, and trans women.
 Call Rick Andrews 415-487-3115 to enroll.
 Visit the PROP page for more details.

 Tweaker.org is a Stonewall Project website offering information, resources, and support to gay men about crystal meth and how it affects their physical, mental, sexual, and social health.
 Tweaker.org is one of the finest harm reduction websites around dedicated to delivering respectful information to gay and bisexual men who are partying with crystal.